Russell has 31, Nets run past Kings for 123-94 win

-NEW YORK — D’Angelo Russell had 31 points and eight assists, and the surging Brooklyn Nets won their fourth straight game by running away from the Sacramento Kings in the second half Monday for a 123-94 victory.
+Russell had 31 points and eight assists, and the surging Nets won their fourth straight game by running away from Sacramento in the second half Monday for a 123-94 victory.

+Brooklyn outscored Sacramento 68-34 after halftime, including 30-9 in the fourth quarter.

+“I think we just wore them down, just kept wearing and tearing,” Nets forward DeMarre Carroll said.
+“Our depth — you could see a lot of guys getting in on the action.
+A lot of guys stepped up.
+I think our depth really wore them down.
+They finally broke in the third and fourth quarters.”

 Russell, announced as the Eastern Conference player of the week shortly before the game, made seven 3-pointers.
 He hit all four 3-point attempts and was 5 for 6 overall in the third quarter, fueling a 22-4 spurt that launched the Nets into the lead for good.